OthmaneAzzouzi/Digital-Audio-Synthesis/README.md

 # Important Note on Code Conventions

-Please be aware that in the source code for this program, variable names, function names, and comments are primarily written in French.
-We understand that this might pose some challenges for users who are not familiar with the French language.
-However, We have ensured that the user documentation, such as this README, is written in English for broader accessibility.
+Please be aware that in the source code for this program is primarily written in French.
+I understand that this might pose some challenges for users who are not familiar with the French language.
+However, I have ensured that the user documentation, such as this README, is written in English for broader accessibility.